nytimes/kyt/docs/commands.md

 The `test` command takes test files in your `src/` directory and runs them using [Ava](https://github.com/avajs/ava). kyt test looks for any `*.test.js` files in `src/`.

+**NOTE** We are currently [evaluating](https://github.com/NYTimes/kyt/pull/115) Jest as a potential replacement for Ava.
+If we do switch to Jest we will provide an upgrade path and instructions for how to convert existing Ava tests.

 ## lint

 The `lint` command lints all files in the `src/` directory using ESLint.